Page 1: Biography

 Cinema owner and entrepreneur

-This biography, written by Nerida Campbell, was first published in the Dictionary of New Zealand Biography in 1998, and updated in September, 2017.
+This biography, written by Nerida Campbell, was first published in the Dictionary of New Zealand Biography in 1998.
+It was updated in September, 2017.

 Thomas Alexander O'Brien was born in Thames on 11 June 1888, the son of Thomas O'Brien, a local police constable, and his Scottish-born wife, Rose Ann Gray.
 Details of his early life are sketchy, but it appears he went to Australia at a young age.
 On 5 April 1913, at Sydney, he married Mary Gallagher.
 O'Brien probably obtained theatrical experience in silent movie houses in Australia, then returned to New Zealand in 1916 to manage three Wellington theatres for New Zealand Picture Supplies.